popolo-project/popolo-spec/data.md

 In [vCard](http://tools.ietf.org/html/rfc6350), each component of a name – family name, given name, additional name, honorific prefix and honorific suffix – can include multiple text values.
 Other vocabularies, including FOAF, do not restrict the cardinality of these properties either.
 Some, like OpenSocial, do.
 This data standard requires that each component of a name can include one text value only.

 According to the [W3C organization ontology](http://www.w3.org/TR/vocab-org/), multiple people can hold a post, and either a person or an organization can hold a post.
 In Popolo, only a single *person* can hold a post.
+Similarly, in Popolo, an organization may have only one classification; implementations must therefore choose a unique classification scheme.

 **TODO: OWL file describing the restrictions**